agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/LocationsApi.md

             var apiInstance = new LocationsApi(config);
             var id = "id_example";  // string | The identifier of the Location record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
-E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var userData = new UserData(); // UserData | `User` information to insert or update.
+E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var userData1 = new UserData1(); // UserData1 | `User` information to insert or update.
 The input parameter must be used in the `UserData` record structure inside the `FieldType` parameter in the foreign key fields. var name = "name_example";  // string | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ``` Id ``` (optional)

             try
             {
-                User result = apiInstance.UpsertLocationUser(id, userData, name);
+                User1 result = apiInstance.UpsertLocationUser(id, userData1, name);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)